architp3/flight-status-prediction/README.md

 This dataset can be found on Kaggle using the following link: https://www.kaggle.com/datasets/robikscube/flight-delay-dataset-20182022?select=Combined_Flights_2022.csv

 # Models
 We first created three baseline models: Simple Baseline, Latent Factor, and Logistic Regression.
-Using the results obtained from these models, the final models implemented were Decision Tree and Random Forest, providing higher precision and recall scores, along with a high F-1 score.
+Using the results obtained from these models, the final models implemented were Decision Tree and Random Forest, providing higher precision and recall scores, which contribute to a high f-1 score.